top of page

 We are developing high-

-on open hardware for the exploration of soft matter systems involving
+throughput workflows based on open hardware for the exploration of soft matter systems involving

 large chemical design spaces.